 This editable snowman word work board game is a fun way to practice sight words, CVC words, and more.

 Make math fun with these free Snowman Number Spin & Build Mats that teach number sense, counting and number formation.

 These Penguin Comparing Sets Clip Cards are a fun way to learn to count and compare groups!

 Snow and Ice Activities

 One of my favorite things about snow is when it looks like glitter is falling from the sky.
 This winter writing tray, with it’s sparkles, is just like the glitter falling from the sky.

 If you live in the tundra like I do, you know that with the snow, ice usually comes too.
-This colorful science experiment is perfect for those icy days when you don’t want to go outside.
+This colorful science experiment is perfect for those icy days when you don’t want to go outside and freeze.

 The snow and ice does eventually melt.
 But how?
 This melting activity will help kids understand!